 Understanding Piedmont Church Finances

 Piedmont Community Church was founded in 1918 as an independent, ecumenical, non-denominational Protestant church.
 It is totally self-funded and must raise its operating budget in full each year.
 Our church seeks to be open and transparent about its finances.
 The information that follows provides an overview of how church funds its operations generally and the current budget.

 We hope you find it informative.
 If you have questions, concerns or comments, please call the church office to be directed towards someone who can help you.

-Each fall, contributions in the form of pledges are solicited for the upcoming calendar year.
+Each year, contributions in the form of financial commitments are solicited for the upcoming calendar year.
 Members and friends pledge to give a certain amount.
 Some make periodic payments weekly or monthly, while some make one payment or pledge a smaller amount and make an additional year-end gift.
 Of course, all donations are very welcome, but the receipt of financial commitments to give a certain amount in the coming year is essential for budget planning.
 And of course receipt of the amounts pledged enables our church to pay its bills.

 Other Revenue Sources